* You are viewing the archive for the ‘shortages of desiccated thyroid’ Category

 Is Cellulose the real problem in desiccated thyroid meds for many?

-So what has been the common thread in the most problematic desiccated thyroid products?
-CELLULOSE, a plant fiber, and more commonly known by the trade name Avicel.
+It has always been CELLULOSE, a plant fiber, and more commonly known by the trade name Avicel.
 And what does fiber do in your stomach?
 Inhibits absorption.
 Armour’s cellulose was raised, and bamm…problems.
 Compounded desiccated thyroid, with cellulose as a filler, has been problematic for many patients with a return of hypo symptoms, especially if it was Methyl Cellulose, a larger particle size product.
 But some have even had problems with compounded containing Microcrystalline Cellulose, the smaller cellular product.
-And a certain body of patients even had problems with Naturethroid before it became scarce.
-And Naturethroid uses cellulose as a filler.
+And a certain body of patients even had problems with Naturethroid back then before it became scarce for awhile.
+And Naturethroid used cellulose as a filler.

-Is this problem true with T3-only products?
-Yup.
-Patients have noted that generic T3 is far less effective than the brand name Cytomel (both Liothyronine Sodium) And what filler it up to 70% in the generic T3?
+Yes.
+Patients noted that generic T3 was far less effective than the brand name Cytomel (both Liothyronine Sodium) And what filler is up to 70% in the generic T3?
 CELLULOSE.
-See the percentages here for Paddock’s generic T3.

-What does literature say about the use of Cellulose as a filler in medications?
 Plenty.
 Cellulose is from wood.
 Wood is fiber.
 And fiber in your gut affects absorption.
 From http://www.umm.edu/altmed/articles/fiber-000303.htm we get this:

 * Dietary fiber has been reported to lower the blood levels and effectiveness of tricyclic antidepressant medications…Reduced dietary fiber intake increased the blood levels and improved symptoms in these patients.